Japoy Lizardo: Career

-At 11 years old, Lizardo took up taekwondo, the year later he earned black belt.
+At 11 years old, Lizardo took up taekwondo, the year later he earned his black belt.
 He joined the Philippine Black Belt contingent, the national team for students pursuing their elementary and high school studies, at age 12.
 When he was two years older, he joined the Philippine junior national team and began to compete in international tournaments such as the Korean Open and the Asian Junior Championship.
-By age 18, Lizardo was already a member of the senior national team.
+By age 18, Lizardo was a member of the senior national team.

 Lizardo first garnered attention at the 2001 Asian Junior Taekwondo Championships where he captured the silver medal in the men's finweight.

 He has won three medals (two silvers one bronze) at the senior stage of the Asian Taekwondo Championships and competed in the World Taekwondo Championships in 2007 and 2009.

 He ended his competitive career when he quit as a member of the Philippine men's taekwondo team in November 2015 due to his leg injury.

 Lizardo was among the 14 scholar-athletes who have scholarships from the Olympic Solidarity Movement under the Philippine Olympic Committee.

-By 2016, Lizardo now serves as head coach of the Philippine national taekwondo team.
+As of 2016, Lizardo serves as the head coach of the Philippine National Taekwondo Team.